 - Five ounce glass of dinner wine.

-- Shot (One and one-half ounces) of spirits.
-(Either as a shot or in a mixed drink.)
+- Shot (One and one-half ounces) of spirits (liquor).

-Important to know is that standard drinks of beer, wine, and spirits have the same amount of pure alcohol.
-Specifically, each has 0.6 ounce of pure alcohol.
-That is, six-tenths of an ounce.
-So they’re all the same alcohol-wise.
-Thus, they’re all the same to a breathalyzer.
+Standard drinks of beer, wine, and spirits have the same amount of pure alcohol.
+It’s six-tenths of an ounce.
+So alcohol-wise, they’re all the same.

 Resources: Alcohol and Carbs